pymupdf/PyMuPDF/docs/textpage.rst

 .. rubric:: Footnotes

-.. [#f1] Image specifications for a PDF page are done in the page's sub-dictionary */Resources*.
-Being a text format specification, PDF does not prevent one from having arbitrary image entries in this dictionary -- whether actually in use by the page or not.
-On top of this, resource dictionaries can be **inherited** from the page's parent object -- like a node of the PDF's :data:`pagetree` or the :data:`catalog` object.
-So the PDF creator may e.g. define one file level */Resources* naming all images and fonts ever used by any page.
+.. [#f1] Image specifications for a PDF page are done in a page's (sub-) :data:`dictionary`, called *"/Resources"*.
+Resource dictionaries can be **inherited** from the page's parent object (usually the :data:`catalog`).
+The PDF creator may e.g. define one */Resources* on file level, naming all images and all fonts ever used by any page.
 In this case, :meth:`Page.getImageList` and :meth:`Page.getFontList` will always return the same lists for all pages.